 See some of our wonderful animals, past and present, in our photo gallery

 Talk to staff to learn about sustainable land practices and how we get food products from animals.

 Animal welfare is a top priority at Edendale.
 Please be aware that some animals need particular grazing conditions.
 This means that animals are moved around the farm to meet their needs as well as considering good landcare practices.
 Not all paddocks will have animals or they will be in a different space since your last visit.

 What animals do you have at Edendale?

-Goats, sheep, alpacas, cows, spiny leaf stick insects, guinea pigs, spinifex hopping mice, blue tongue lizards and various breeds of poultry.
+Goats, sheep, alpacas, cows, spiny leaf stick insects, guinea pigs, spinifex hopping mice, and various breeds of poultry.